Key takeaways

 How does a CA managed service like AI Accountant separate initiator and approver roles for payments

 Segregation of duties is enforced through workflow design.
-The initiator prepares and attaches invoices, the reviewer validates vendor details, and the approver authorizes release, all actions are tied to named users with timestamps.
+The initiator prepares and attaches invoices, the reviewer validates vendor details, and the approver authorizes release.
+All actions are tied to named users with timestamps.
 With AI Accountant, these checkpoints map to dashboard roles, reducing the risk of a single user pushing a payment end to end.

 What control evidence should my board or investors ask before approving a virtual accounting provider